Ever Victorious Army

-"Ever Victorious Army" (常勝軍 (Chángshèng Jūn)) was a small imperial army that fought rebels in late-19th-century China.
+"Ever Victorious Army" (常勝軍 (Chángshèng Jūn)) was a minor imperial army of the Qing dynasty that fought rebels in late-19th-century China.
 It was directed and trained by Europeans.
-The Ever Victorious Army fought for the Qing dynasty against the rebels of the Nian and Taiping Rebellions.
+The Ever Victorious Army fought against the rebels of the Nian and Taiping Rebellions.

 Though the Army was only active for a few years, from 1860 to 1864, it was instrumental in putting down the Taiping Rebellion.
 It was the first Chinese army which was trained in European techniques, tactics, and strategy.
-As such, it became a model for later Chinese armies.

 History

 Origins

 The Ever Victorious Army had its beginnings as a force formed under the command of Frederick Townsend Ward in 1860.
 The Ever-Victorious Army repulsed another attack on Shanghai in 1862 and helped to defend other treaty ports such as Ningbo.
 They also aided imperial troops in reconquering Taiping strongholds along the Yangtze River.
 Qing forces were reorganised under the command of Zeng Guofan, Zuo Zongtang and Li Hongzhang, and the Qing reconquest began in earnest.
 By early 1864, Qing control in most areas was reestablished.
 Townsend Ward introduced what were for the time radical ideas involving force structure, training, discipline, and weaponry (though there are historians who question whether his lieutenant and confidant Li Hongzhang was also responsible for some of the then-unique ideas that forged the Ever Victorious Army).
 He believed in a more flexible command structure, and that well trained, disciplined, mobile units could defeat larger forces lacking these qualities.
 Following several early victories, the Qing dynasty officially bestowed the title "Ever Victorious Army" on the corps in March 1862.